 What follows is a canine vaccination schedule with a brief outline of each disease you can vaccinate against, why you would, the pros and cons of doing so, and details that will help you make the best decision about your pet’s vaccination program.
 To download a PDF version please click on the green button.

-The vaccines we administered today are divided into two categories: core and non-core.
+The vaccines we administer today are divided into two categories: core and non-core.
 The core vaccines for dogs protect against diseases that are serious and common.
 It is strongly recommended to provide the core vaccinations in order to control these diseases across the pet population.
 Your individual dog may not be at significant risk of exposure to one of these viruses, but preventing them from recurring within a population means controlling them on an individual level.
 As you think about whether to vaccinate your pet, it’s important to consider the societal responsibility of controlling these diseases on a wider scale.
 Protecting your dog can also mean protecting the pet next door, down the street, and elsewhere in your city, state, province, or country.

 The non-core vaccines for dogs are optional and should be considered based on your pet’s individual risk of exposure to the disease.